hashicorp/consul/ADOPTERS.md

 * [Devino Telecom](https://devinotele.com) uses CoreDNS with default configuration for Kubernetes for its Lab and its Production.
 * [Yandex Money](https://money.yandex.ru) uses CoreDNS in Lab and Production, using default configuration for Kubernetes.
 * [AdGuard](https://adguard.com/) uses CoreDNS in [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) and, therefore, in production public AdGuard DNS servers.
+* [Skyscanner](https://www.skyscanner.net) uses CoreDNS within Kubernetes in production with the configuration tuned to use the Autopath plugin.
+* [Zinza Technology](http://zinza.com.vn) uses CoreDNS within Kubernetes in production, with standard configuration.
+* [Hualala](http://www.hualala.com/home)  uses CoreDNS in Kubernetes using default configuration, in its Lab.
+Expected to be in production soon.
+* [Hellofresh](https://www.hellofresh.com/) uses CoreDNS in multiple Kubernetes clusters, with Forward plugin.